groff_diff(7) — Linux manual page

 \n[.nm]

-Interpolate 1 if output line numbering is enabled in the
+Interpolate 1 if output line numbering is enabled (even if

 \n[.ns]